Hey! How all y’all doin?! Let’s engage in some frippery today, shall we?

 No. It’s not Cthulhu, but I’m pretty sire this continent spanning entity could eat Cthulhu for breakfast, and not even know it.
 According to its SCP file this entity sleeps at the bottom of the ocean, and is so huge and oblivious, that it’s rumored to have shaped continents just by its slightest movements.

 The awakening of such a creature would constitute as a world ending event.
 It’s been said that a slight twitch in its sleep is enough to cause a tidal wave.
-Nevertheless the SCP Foundation has managed to find a use for it, scraping off the slime that’s formed on its skin, to be used as a drug, that erases the memories of those to whom it’s administered.
+(Edited – Note to last comment: I accidentally erased your comment, but I’ve edited this description.
+You’re right.
+SCP 3000, is another creature that I mixed up with this one.)

 The next SCP topic will be about the funny and joke SCPs, of which there are quite a number, and yes, there will probably be llamas involved!